The Most Efficient Electric Cars in 2025

 Cost per mile[^1]: 7.00p

-The Dacia Spring is so new that we haven’t had a chance to drive it yet, but the Romanian firm’s new miniature electric SUV slots straight into our rundown of the EV market’s most efficient cars.
-The Spring looks very appealing in a variety of other ways, too.
+The Dacia Spring is the Romanian firm’s miniature electric car, which is cheap to buy (relatively speaking, at least) and cheap to run, too.
+The Spring looks appealing in a variety of other ways, too.
 It may be small, occupying about the same amount of space on the road as a city car such as the Hyundai i10, but it has a big-car attitude with convincing SUV styling that’s as funky as it is chunky.
-Like with most Dacias, though, the biggest draw is likely to be the price.
-It hasn’t been confirmed yet, but we’ve heard figures of about £15,000 being bandied about, which would make the Spring less than half the price of the Vauxhall Corsa Electric we were just talking about.
+Like with most Dacias, though, the biggest draw is the price — at £14,999, the Spring is less than half the price of the Vauxhall Corsa Electric.
 Yikes.

 Fiat 500e blue front driving.jpeg